frankshammer42/Palimpsest-Passage/README.md

 # Development Proposal
 This is a development proposal for Palimpsest Passage.
-The project will be divided into two parts for development.
+The project will be divided into three parts for development.
 - Remove Background | Image Manipulation | Data Storage
 - Camera Integration
 - Arduino Integration